phydev/PyBlog/README.md

 ## How it works?

 The system is devided into two main components represented in the flowcharts bellow.
-The first component is the executation of the `deploy.py` via GitHub Actions to read the articles that are stored in the subdirectory `/posts/`.
+The first component is the execution of the `deploy.py` via GitHub Actions to read the articles that are stored in the subdirectory `/posts/`.
 The python script will generate a new file called `posts.html` which contains only a list of links for your posts.
 Then we use git add/commit/push to keep this new file into the repository.

 ![PyBlog flowchart](https://github.com/phydev/PyBlog/blob/700c28a352072e341ca8e047e8a196da23681a0e/docs/PyBlog.png)